 - SharePoint (Staff and Student Intranets – only accessible to members of the University)

 - Various other platforms (various functional websites, both accessible and non-accessible to members of the public)

 The content of this document is limited to the main corporate website hosted on the Drupal CMS platform at https://beta.salford.ac.uk.

-The Web Team will work with other teams across the institution as required to provide further statements as appropriate to describe accessibility compliance across other platforms/frameworks.
-We will endeavour to do this by September 2020 and our work will continue until the year end.
+The Web Team continue to work with other teams across the institution to provide further statements as appropriate to describe accessibility compliance across other platforms/frameworks.

 How accessible is this website?

 We know some parts of this website are not fully accessible: